 Our Consultant Orthopaedic Surgeons provide a wide range of emergency (trauma) and elective (planned) treatment to patients.
 Several of these Consultants also provide services in Naas General Hospital in Co.
-Kildare, Our Lady’s Children’s Hospital in Crumlin and St James’ Hospital in Dublin.
+Kildare, Our Lady’s Children’s Hospital in Crumlin and St. James’s Hospital in Dublin.

-The department has four surgeons that specialise in reviewing and treating patients with spinal disorders.
-Tallaght has the largest group of surgeons on the island of Ireland treating scoliosis patients, with Mssrs Noel and Moore.
-Mr Murphy sees patients with degenerative disease of the entire spine, and has a monthly clinic in Naas General Hospital also.
-All three spine surgeons see patients with vertebral compression fractures.
+The Department has five surgeons that specialise in reviewing and treating patients with spinal disorders.
+All of our spinal surgeons see patients with vertebral compression fractures.
 The Back Pain Screening Clinic physiotherapists liaise closely with the surgeons in screening and treating patients referred with spinal disorders.

 Elective orthopaedics includes planned treatment for non-acute conditions.
-The Tallaght orthopaedic surgeons provide care for disorders of all joints and bones.
+The Hospitals orthopaedic surgeons provide care for disorders of all joints and bones.

 Our goal in the Trauma & Orthopaedic Department is to restore mobility and eliminate pain, so that patients can get back to participating in everyday life, living with confidence and maintaining independence.